 We will be traveling in the European Focus tour vehicle, a full-sized van, and so you will have plenty of room for luggage.

-We’ll have dinner tonight together in the hotel’s excellent restaurant.
+We’ll have dinner tonight together in a brewery.

 Dinner tonight included